DataFire/Integrations/integrations/generated/azure_eventhub_eventhub/README.md

 * ArmDisasterRecovery `object`: Single item in List or Get Alias(Disaster Recovery configuration) operation
   * properties `object`: Properties required to the Create Or Update Alias(Disaster Recovery configurations)
     * alternateName `string`: Alternate name specified when alias and namespace names are same.
-    * partnerNamespace `string`: ARM Id of the Primary/Secondary eventhub namespace name, which is part of GEO DR pairning
+    * partnerNamespace `string`: ARM Id of the Primary/Secondary eventhub namespace name, which is part of GEO DR pairing
+    * pendingReplicationOperationsCount `integer`: Number of entities pending to be replicated.
     * provisioningState `string` (values: Accepted, Succeeded, Failed): Provisioning state of the Alias(Disaster Recovery configuration) - possible values 'Accepted' or 'Succeeded' or 'Failed'
     * role `string` (values: Primary, PrimaryNotReplicating, Secondary): role of namespace in GEO DR - possible values 'Primary' or 'PrimaryNotReplicating' or 'Secondary'
   * id `string`: Resource Id